saveourtool/diktat/info/guide/guide-chapter-5.md

 #### <a name="r5.2.5"></a> 5.2.5 Long lambdas should have explicit parameters
 The lambda without parameters shouldn't be too long.
 If a lambda is too long, it can confuse the user.
 Lambda without parameters should consist of 10 lines (non-empty and non-comment) in total.

+#### <a name="r5.2.6"></a> 5.2.6 Avoid using unnecessary, custom label
+Expressions with unnecessary, custom labels generally increase complexity and worsen the maintainability of the code.